genomic-medicine-sweden/GMS-uploader/docs/source/index.rst

 Welcome to GMS-uploader's documentation!
 ========================================
-GUI utility for compiling metadata and uploading sequence and metadata to the Swedish National Genomics Platform.
+GUI utility for compiling metadata and uploading sequence and metadata.
+It can be used to upload data to the Swedish National Genomics Platform (NGP) but also other targets.

 Features
 -----------------------